fveve/get_next_line/README.md

 # **Get_next_line**

 ### **Description**
-get_next_line is a function allowing us to read a file one line at a time.
+get_next_line is a function that enables reading a file line by line.

 ---